GAMMA LINOLENIC ACID Overview Information

 - High blood pressure.
 Some research shows that taking gamma linolenic acid with eicosapentaenoic acid (EPA) does not decrease modestly high blood pressure.
 However, other research shows that taking gamma linolenic acid, EPA, and docosahexaenoic acid (DHA) for 6 weeks may decrease diastolic (the bottom number) blood pressure.

 - Attention deficit-hyperactivity disorder (ADHD).

 GAMMA LINOLENIC ACID Side Effects & Safety

-Gamma linolenic acid appears to be safe for most adults when taken in amounts smaller than 2.8 grams per day for up to a year.
+Gamma linolenic acid is POSSIBLY SAFE for most adults when taken by mouth in amounts of no more than 2.8 grams per day for up to a year.
 It can cause digestive-tract side effects, such as soft stools, diarrhea, belching, and intestinal gas.
 It can also make blood take longer to clot.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of gamma linolenic acid during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking gamma linolenic acid if you are pregnant or breast-feeding .
 Stay on the safe side and avoid use.